awslabs/aws-s3-transfer-manager-rs/README.md

 A high performance Amazon S3 client for Rust.

+## :warning: Developer Preview

-> :warning: This library is in developer preview and is **NOT** recommended for production environments.
+This library is currently in developer preview and is **NOT** recommended for production environments.

 It is meant for early access and feedback purposes at this time.
+We'd love to hear from you on use cases, feature prioritization, and API feedback.

 See the AWS SDK and Tools [maintenance policy](https://docs.aws.amazon.com/sdkref/latest/guide/maint-policy.html#version-life-cycle) descriptions for more information.